Stand up for abused children so they can stand a chance

 Become a Court Appointed Special Advocate (CASA) Volunteer

 CASA is the only volunteer organization that empowers everyday citizens as officers of the court.
-As a CASA you would establish and maintain contact with a child.
-CASAs are community volunteers who are professionally trained to gather information about the child and his/her family, identify needs and possible services, speak on behalf of the child in court and monitor court orders and case plans to make sure that the case is moving forward.
-Responsibilities include meeting with the child monthly; talking with case managers, parents and foster parents; and writing reports for and attending court hearings.
+As a CASA you establish and maintain contact with a child.
+CASAs are community volunteers who are professionally trained to gather information about the child and his/her family, identify needs and possible services, speak on behalf of the child in court, monitor court orders and case plans to make sure that the case is moving forward.
+Responsibilities include meeting with the child monthly, talking with case managers, parents and foster parents, as well as, writing reports for and attending court hearings.

 Requirements to become a CASA Volunteer

 In 2015 we helped 464 children find a way out of abuse and neglect.
 You can make a real difference in the life of a child by volunteering today.